tldr-pages/tldr/pages/common/ffmpeg.md

 `ffmpeg -i {{in.avi}} -acodec libfaac -ab 128k -vcodec mpeg4 -b 1250K {{out.mp4}}`

-- Extract part of a video between given timestamps. `-t` for length instead of end time.
-Omit to copy through end.
+- Extract part of a video between given timestamps.
+Replace `-to` with `-t` for length instead of end time.
+Omit `-to` to copy through end.

 `ffmpeg -i {{in.mp4}} -ss {{1:30}} -to {{2:45}} -acodec copy {{out.mp4}}`